wireservice/csvkit/docs/scripts/csvsql.rst

       -h, --help            show this help message and exit -i {access,sybase,sqlite,informix,firebird,mysql,oracle,maxdb,postgresql,mssql}, --dialect {access,sybase,sqlite,informix,firebird,mysql,oracle,maxdb,postgresql,mssql}
                             Dialect of SQL to generate.
+      --inserts             In additional to generating a CREATE TABLE statement, also generate an INSERT statement for each row of data.

 Also see: :doc:`common_arguments`.